ComposableFi/composable/rfcs/0013-development-process-and-project-items.md

 This RFC proposes specific guidelines for project item design and communication.

-These guidelines ensure all development teams are aligned, and informed, settle the right expectations and work in nice synchrony to deliver company goals.
+These guidelines ensure all development teams are aligned, informed, settle the right expectations to each other and work in nice synchrony to deliver company goals.

+## Assumptions and expectations

 No specific hierarchy items, tags or team organizations are expected.

 This RFC assumes there could be out-of-items or out-of-process work.
-So it is considered optional and decided on per team and collaboration basis.
+So it is considered optional and decided on per team and work at hand.

 Expectancy that all cross-team collaboration will adhere to the constraints outlined in this guide.

-In a team, collaboration would adhere to this guide too, until 100% full consensus to avoid that with caution.
+In a team, collaboration would adhere to this guide too, until full consensus to do othe flow.
 Any team member may reject work that is not aligned with the flow outlined here.

-RFC does not specififies what happens in some edge cases, example in case of vacations, assuming commons sence is used in these case.
+RFC does not specifies what happens in some edge cases, example in case of vacations, assuming commons sence is used in these case.

+This RFC assume that we aggreed that `ClickUp`(`CU`) was agreed be `source of truth` of company developmentes processes.
+Specifically all work items must entered in CU, with comment outlined before.

+Each company member is at least of [Novice Member in CU usage](https://univerasity.clickup.com/page/course-catalog#level_novice,role_member).

 ## Problem

-Currently, development produces wasted output, misses people's expectations on communication channels, and does not align the expected output of one team with another.
-And doing all this in timely manner.
+Currently, development produces wasted output, misses people's expectations on communication channels, request reaction timelines are not clear, and  expected output of one team is not aligned with consumer team.

+We have tooling to make our development more faster and transparenty, but we do not not have agreed on mechanics how to improve our work.

 ## Solution

-All work items MUST are entered in ClickUp[CU]
+We should aligned on flows handling CU items effectiely and efficiently improving on `Problems` outlined above.

+Next is set of guidlines and constrains to operate CU items which are considered good to improvement.

+### CU guidlines

 People tagged or mentioned in CI or watching relevant tasks are expected to respond within 24 working hours.
 GitHub (GH) issues, GH metions or review requests notifications are good help, but not required.
 If there is dependency on exteranal our of companu CU work item work or dependcy, it should be accompanied by in CU referencing work item